hellerve/blog/wip/The_Practicalities_of_Attending_the_Recurse_Center.md

 wasn’t alone.
 Chances are that you’ll be very nervous for quite some time in the beginning.
 There are a lot of new people around you, some of whom you might already know and admire.
 I felt out of place at times, and like I didn’t belong.
-But after a while I was able to relax more, met nice people, connected with them, and almost exclusively had positive interactions.
+But after a while I was able to relax more, meet nice people, connect with them, and have almost exclusively positive interactions.

-What I want to say is this: depending on where you're coming from, there might be a bit of a cultural gap, but you’re not the only person from another country, and certainly not the only person who is overwhelmed by NYC.
+What I want to say is this: depending on where you're coming from, there might be a bit of a cultural gap.
+But you’re not the only person from another country, and certainly not the only person who is overwhelmed by NYC.
 Admitting that you feel overwhelmed might help a lot.